Jinaisrz/Critical-Studies-Journal/Week3-Literature-Search.md

 # Week3: Literature Search
-I am crazy about games 🎮.
 In my years of gaming experience, I have noticed that gender bending is a popular activity in both offline and online games.
 Games allow players to construct and rehearse a range of identities.
 So in my essay, I want to explore the motivations behind this phenomenon.

 I'm new to the subject, so I'd start by looking for some introductory books 🔍.